dell/csm-docs/content/docs/concepts/authorization/v1.x/Backup and Restore/_index.md

  - csm-authorization
 ---

-Backup and Restore information for CSM Authorization can be found in this section.
+Backup and Restore information for Container Storage Module Authorization can be found in this section.